metablaster/ASM-Formatter/README.md

 **Notes:**

-Any command line argument which doesn't start with `"--"` is interpreted as asm file or path to asm file, this means you can specify multiple files at once.
+Any command line argument which doesn't start with `"--"` and is not option argument is interpreted as asm file or path to asm file, this means you can specify multiple files at once.

-- `--path` option specifies explicit path to single asm file which may be full path name or file name only.
+- `--path` option specifies explicit path to single asm file which may be full path name or file name only.\
-  If `--path` option is omitted and file name only is specified then in addition to environment's current working directory, also working directory of asmformat is searched.
+  If `--path` option is omitted and file name only is specified then in addition to environment's current working directory, also working directory of asmformat is searched.\
   Otherwise if you specify full path to file name without `--path` the behavior is same.

 - `--encoding` option is ignored if file encoding is auto detected, in which case a message is